pravinsdabhade/SpringBoot2MvvmZkExample/README.md

 <p> This is simple Zkoss UI project using MVVM design pattern without database conectivity.

 <b> How to Run </b>
 <p>Clone the project and launch your command line interface in the project root folder.
-Execute the following commands based on your environment
+Execute the following commands based on your environment </br>
+  <b> mvn spring-boot:run </b>

 To visit http://localhost:8080/demo on your browser, will respone simple zk page.

 By default mvvvm.zul page satted as homepage in property (xml) file.